rixiobarrios/mern-auth-tutorial/README.md

 Phew... that was a lot!
 All that's left now is to add the sign out feature.

-### Add Signout Controller
+### Add the Signout Controller

 JWT tokens automatically expire after a certain amount of time.
 In our case, the tokens are set to expire after 10 hours.
-The token cannot technically be invalidated during this time.
+The token cannot technically be **invalidated** during this time.
 However, we can send an empty token when the user clicks sign out, which our front end can interpret to mean that the user should be forced to login again.
 The act of logging in would create a new token with a new expiration time.

 1. Add the controller for the `/signout` route in the `controllers/users.js` as follows: